 - Loss of consciousness.

 Fentanyl is an opioid.
-Its effects will be similar to illicit substances like heroin and medications like morphine.
-The side effects will be greater, though, since fentanyl is 30-50 times more potent than heroin and 100 times more potent than morphine according to the DEA.
+The effects of fentanyl use will be similar to those of illicit substances like heroin and medications like morphine.
+The side effects will be greater, though, since fentanyl is 30-50 times more potent than heroin and 100 times more potent than morphine, according to the DEA.

 - The higher than expected potency of fentanyl.